joshbegley/nyt-latest/README.md

-**Poised on Border, Russia May Be Seeking Pretext for Ukraine Invasion,Officials Say**\
+**Poised on Border, Russia May Be Seeking Pretext for Ukraine Invasion, Officials Say**\
 `The pressure on Kyiv mounted after a weekend of shelling and evacuations in the east, and the extension of war games in neighboring Belarus.`\
 https://nytimes.com/2022/02/20/world/europe/ukraine-russia-belarus-military-exercises-invasion-putin.html?searchResultPosition=1